quarto-dev/quarto-web/docs/output-formats/hugo.md

 1. Create a new directory at the location in your site's `content` directory where you want the article to live.

 2. Add a markdown file to that directory (usually with the same name as the directory).
-This file should not use the `.md` extension (to prevent Hugo from rendering it).
-For example, use the extension `.qmd` (for Jupyter) or `.Rmd` (for Knitr).
+This file should use the `.qmd` extension (to prevent Hugo from rendering it).

 3. Add the requisite Hugo metadata to the document's front matter, then also specify `format: hugo` and any other required Quarto options.